Crab-eating macaque: Laundering ring

+Conservation

+The crab-eating macaque is listed on CITES Appendix II.

+Its IUCN Red List status was uplisted in 2020 and again in 2022 from the Least Concern classification in 2008 as a result of declining population resulting from hunting and troublesome interactions with humans, despite its wide range and ability to adapt to different habitats.
+These interactions include the skyrocketing demand for crab-eating macaques by the medical industry during the COVID-19 pandemic, and the rapid development of the landscape in Southeast Asia.
+A 2008 review of their populations suggested a need for better monitoring of populations due to increased wild trade and rising levels of human-macaque conflict, which continue to decrease overall population levels despite the species' wide distribution.

+The Long-Tailed Macaque Project and The Macaque Coalition are engaged in conservation of the crab-eating macaque through research and public engagement.

 Relationship with humans

 Crab-eating macaques extensively overlap with humans across their range in Southeast Asia.
 Consequently, they live together in many locations.
-Some of these areas are associated with religious sites and local customs, such as the temples of Bali in Indonesia, Thailand, and Cambodia, while other areas are characterized by conflict as a result of habitat loss and competition over food and space.
+Some of these areas are associated with religious sites and local customs, such as the monkey forests and temples of Bali in Indonesia, Thailand, and Cambodia, while other areas are characterized by conflict as a result of habitat loss and competition over food and space.
 Humans and crab-eating macaques have shared environments since prehistoric times, and both tend to frequent forest and river edge habitats.
 Crab-eating macaques are occasionally used as a food source for some indigenous forest-dwelling peoples.
-In Mauritius, they are captured and sold to the pharmaceutical industry, and in Angaur and Palau, they are sold as pets.
+In Mauritius, they are captured and sold to the pharmaceutical industry, and in Angaur island in Palau, they are sold as pets.
 Macaques feed on sugarcane and other crops, affecting agriculture and livelihoods, and can be aggressive towards humans.
 Macaques may carry potentially fatal human diseases, including herpes B virus.
 In Singapore, they have adapted into the urban environment.

-The macaques have also developed a reputation for actively stealing items from humans (cameras, eyeglasses, hats, etc.), then refusing to return their stolen goods until given food in return.
-This unique form of kleptoparasitism (known as "robbing and bartering") has primarily been observed in smaller groups of macaques living near Hindu temples and tourist-heavy areas, suggesting it is a learned behaviour within social groups, in response to realizing that humans would trade food for their possessions back.
+In places like Thailand and Singapore human-macaque conflict task forces have been created to try and resolve some of these conflicts.